-A. TO REMOVE THE BATTERY CABLES:
+TO REMOVE THE BATTERY CABLES:

 - 1. Turn off all items drawing power from the battery. - 2.
-If equipped, turn off the "converter" breaker at the main distribution panel or unplug the onboard charger from the AC. - 3.
+If equipped, turn off the "converter" breaker at the main distribution panel. - 3.
 Turn the battery switch to the OFF position (Battery switch is optional equipment on some models). - 4.
 Remove the negative cable first, then the positive cable. - 5.
 With a clean rag, remove grease and dirt from the top surface of the battery. - 6.
 To replace the cables, first replace the positive cable, then the negative.

-B. BATTERY MAINTENANCE
+BATTERY MAINTENANCE